pascalkardjian/mie237-reactiongame/README.md

 Whether you ran it in command line or in an IDE, all the data will be printed in the console and seperated by trial #.
 When playing the standard mode, the data will be incomplete for anything related to the summation of numbers.

 # 4. Improvements to be made
-Better GUI for more intuitive user feedback.
+Better GUI for more intuitive user feedback and a more dynamic way to change game settings.